Afsaneh-Karami/Python/Network Programming/README.md

 * import ssl </br>
 2. Open the desired URL
 * fhand=urllib.request.urlopen('https://en.wikipedia.org/wiki/Artificial_intelligence')</br>
-3. Use a for loop to count the number of characters, print untill the 90 th characters.</br></br>
+3. Use a for loop to count the number of characters, print untill the 90 the character.</br></br>
 4. Use the BeautifulSoup library to count paragraph (p) tags from the retrieved HTML document.
 *  BeautifulSoup use to extract the href attributes from the anchor (a) tags.
 *  Ignore SSL certificate errors by the following code: